-We offer some of the best STD Testing Virginia Beach OBGYN has to offer.
 We strongly believe in regular screening for sexually transmitted diseases.
 Just as a mammogram is part of the annual wellness exam, STD testing should be done for any woman who is sexually active.
 The reason for this is that symptoms of many STDs are minimal and are easily ignored.
 Some STDs have no early symptoms at all.

 Which STDs should women be tested for?